sevagh/libmetro/doxygen/4_polyrhythms.md

 </audio>
 \endhtmlonly

-### I don't even know
+### More complex example

-A suggestion from Victor of a more complicated polyrhythm - named '325' because it can be thought of as '3:2 over 5 beats':
+A suggestion from Victor of a more complicated polyrhythm - named '35_swing' because it can be thought of as '3/5, 5 as a swing pattern':

-poly_325_format2.txt:
+poly_35_swing_format2.txt:

 ```
 1 0 0 0 0 1 0 0 0 0 1 0 0 0 0 1 0 0 0 0 1 0 0 0 0 1 0 0 0 0